Dell says proxy firms recommend Michael Dell's offer

-Last month, the PC maker agreed to Michael Dell's raised offer of $13.75 (8.83 pounds) per share and a special dividend of 13 cents.
+Last month, the PC maker agreed to Michael Dell's raised offer of $13.75 per share and a special dividend of 13 cents.

 "Each (proxy firm) has conducted an independent review of the amended merger agreement and all of its terms and concluded, as has the Special Committee, that a sale of Dell for $13.88 per share in cash serves the best interests of Dell shareholders," Dell said in a statement.